alienmasterr/Prob-Stat_project1/README.md

 # Prob-Stat_project1

-Probability and statistics research project in R language
+Probability and statistics KSE course research project in R language.

 Dataset1: Statistical analysis and insights from National survey of young people 2002 vs personal (author's, not mine) survey 2019.